Texas State University Logo

 • Inform the Student Health Center of any concerns or complaints.

-• Refrain from using your cell phone during patient care, at the Cashier's Office and at the Pharmacy.
+• Refrain from using your cell phone during patient care and at the Cashier’s Office.